hackclub/hackclub/workshops/py_Christmas/README.md

 # One last thing

-   Did you find this fun ?
+   Did you find this fun?
 If yes, try out some of your own designs.
 You can basically draw almost anything with this.
 A few suggestions would be:
 1. Try changing the `speed()` function to '1' (or other values) to see the difference in speed.
 Try changing color of the parameters in the code.
 You can use [this link](https://www.color-hex.com/) to find the right hexcode you want.